-Killarney is small and easy to navigate on foot, but if you want to explore the surrounding area, it is necessary to rent a car, hire a driver, or book a tour.
-The heart of town has an endless number of restaurants and lively pubs, mixed with local shops.
+Killarney is a small town and easy to navigate on foot, but if you want to explore the surrounding area, it is necessary to rent a car, hire a driver, or book a tour.

-We enjoyed delicious meals at Bricin (highly recommend the boxtys and the owners are phenomenal people), Stonechat Cafe, and Celtic Whiskey Bar.
+Some of the best restaurants in Killarney are Bricín (highly recommend the boxtys and the owners are phenomenal people), Garret’s, Killarney Brewing Company, Stonechat, and Celtic Whiskey Bar.

 Killarney National Park is over 26,000 acres of mountains, lakes, and waterfalls.
+It is a UNESCO biosphere reserve, and one of the most popular things to do in Killarney.
 The best way to see Killarney National Park is a mixture of transportation.

 Killarney National Park encompasses Ross Castle, the Gap of Dunloe, Innisfallen Island, Torc Waterfall, and Muckross House.
 Plan on spending several days exploring the area to enjoy the park’s spectacular beauty.

-4. Get in touch with nature on a hike or bike ride of the Gap of Dunloe
+4. Take a hike or ride a bike through the Gap of Dunloe

-The Gap of Dunloe is a gorgeous hike through “The Gap”, a mountain pass between MacGillycuddy’s Reeks and the Purple Mountain.
-Along the way you’ll pass five lakes connected by the River Loe, with spectacular scenery and wildlife on all sides.
+The Gap of Dunloe is a gorgeous hike through “The Gap”, a mountain pass between MacGillycuddy’s Reeks (the highest mountain range in Ireland) and the Purple Mountain.
+Along the way, you’ll pass five beautiful lakes connected by the River Loe, with spectacular scenery and wildlife on all sides.
 The hike is somewhere between 10 to 12km (as the crow flies), along a paved path.

-I booked a tour through Killarney Day Tour, which delivered me to to Kate Kearney’s Cottage.
-From there I walked to Lord Brandon’s Cottage, caught a boat across the lake (about an hour ride) to Ross Castle, where a bus waited to return us to our departure point.
+I booked a Gap of Dunloe tour through Killarney Day Tour, which delivered me to Kate Kearney’s Cottage (you can purchase water bottles here and there’s a coffee shop).
+From there I walked to Lord Brandon’s Cottage, and caught a boat across the lake (about an hour ride) to Ross Castle, where a bus waited to return us to our departure point.
 The trip can be done in reverse as well.

-For those who don’t want to walk, bicycle tours are available, and jaunting car tours can be booked as well, but note the jaunting cars don’t seem to stop along the route, but need to be booked at the beginning of the journey.
+For those who don’t want to walk, bicycle tours are available, and jaunting car (horse-drawn carriage) tours can be booked as well, but note the jaunting cars don’t seem to stop along the route.
+These need to be booked at the beginning of the journey.
 The entire journey from beginning to end took about six hours (including the boat ride).

 5. Drive the Ring of Kerry and discover a little bit of everything

-Along the way visitors will find castles, charming towns, and breathtaking views.
-Inveragh Peninsula things to do include the Ladies View, Torc Waterfall, Kenmare, Staigue Fort, Derrynane Beach, Portmagee, Valentia, and Skellig Rocks.
-Expect winding roads, historical sites, and a lot of traffic, but it’s a must see for all visitors to the area.
+Along the way, visitors will find castles, charming towns, and breathtaking views.
+Inveragh Peninsula things to do include the Ladies View, Torc Mountain and Torc Waterfall, Kenmare, Staigue Fort, Derrynane Beach, Portmagee, Valentia, and Skellig Rocks.
+Expect winding roads, historical sites, and a lot of traffic, but it’s a must-see for all visitors to the area.

 If you plan to drive the Ring of Kerry on your own, be sure you know all about car rentals in Ireland!